SilverHalf/mount-balrior/greer/strategy.md

 The second split phase is similar to the first.
 The squad will go to [Reeg] in the North-West again, and a <img class='inline chrono'> [Chronomancer] has to bait [Gree] to the group.

+{: .note}
-> Note: If you're keeping [Ereg] alive, simply ignore him, otherwise try to focus him down as soon as he's in melee range.
+If you're keeping [Ereg] alive, simply ignore him, otherwise try to focus him down as soon as he's in melee range.

 This time, the phase ends when [Reeg] and [Gree] are fully dead.
 All things mentioned in the first split phase apply once more.